hemanth/functional-programming-jargon/readme.md

 ## Type Signatures

-Often functions will include comments that indicate the types of their arguments and return types.
+Often functions in JavaScript will include comments that indicate the types of their arguments and return values.

 There's quite a bit of variance across the community but they often follow the following patterns: